JeanExtreme002/Python-Workshop-SEMCOMP23/README.md

 # Python Workshop (SEMCOMP 2023):
-This repository contains my slides and project code used during my presentation at the Python workshop for [SEMCOMP 2023](https://www.instagram.com/p/CwP4QEFA1gF/?hl=en).
+This repository contains my slides and source code of the project created during my presentation at the Python Workshop for the [SEMCOMP 2023](https://www.instagram.com/p/CwP4QEFA1gF/?hl=en).

 ### About the Workshop:
 The goal of the workshop is introducing people to the Python programming language by covering its history, uses, benefits, current market situation, syntax, and tools.
 Following that, to provide a practical example, we create a project from scratch using the Flask framework.